 Virtual & Augmented Reality

-Lead by Dr James Tibbett, Virtual Reality Development Manager, the School of Mining Engineering and the ACSMP excel in the development of Virtual Reality solutions for the mining industry.
+The School of Minerals and Energy Resources Engineering and the ACSMP excel in the development of Virtual Reality solutions for the mining industry.

-Quality education is at the heart of the School of Mining Engineering and, given this passion, we are extremely proud of our industry-inspired Virtual Reality (VR) Suite.
-Located within the School of Mining Engineering, the VR Suite was developed in conjunction with our industry partners for training purposes - and our students are first in line to benefit from this dynamic collaboration.
+Quality education is at the heart of the School of Minerals and Energy Resources Engineering and, given this passion, we are extremely proud of our industry-inspired Virtual Reality (VR) Suite.
+Located within the School of Minerals and Energy Resources Engineering, the VR Suite was developed in conjunction with our industry partners for training purposes - and our students are first in line to benefit from this dynamic collaboration.
 Consisting of floor-to-ceiling screens, the VR Simulator - also referred to as the Advanced Visualisation and Interaction Environment (AVIE) - casts 360-degree 3D images against the dark surrounds with cinematic clarity.
 Staggeringly realistic underground mine and scenarios are available to be explored within this cavernous dome at the heart of our School.

 Within this virtual setting, a new reality opens up as you duck underneath the overhead pipes and step safely beyond the hazard zone to accompany your peers beyond the boundaries of traditional education and into experiential learning.
 The School's first VR Simulator consisted of a large computer screen, virtual-reality eyewear and a hand-held simulator to guide students through various safety scenarios in a mine environment.
 In 1999, a flat-screen 'proof of concept' was deployed and subsequent funding was provided by industry through the Australian Coal Association Research Program (ACARP).This concept was further refined and successfully installed across the NSW Mines Rescue training facilities.

 The VR Simulator, referred to as AVIE, was developed by Professor Jeffrey Shaw's iCinema team at UNSW's Interactive Cinema Research Centre.
-The School of Mining Engineering immediately saw the potential in AVIE, and deployed it for student use and industry training.
+The School of Minerals and Energy Resources Engineering immediately saw the potential in AVIE, and deployed it for student use and industry training.
 Industry interest in AVIE soon led to the development of additional modules over the following years, simulating a range of different mining scenarios that could be safely explored within this controlled environment.

 Go beyond the textbook